-The Business and Planning Bill has been passed by Government on 22nd July 2020, this allows building sites to apply to extend their working hours to enable construction work to be undertaken safely in line with the new COVID-19 Secure guidelines.
+The Business and Planning Bill has been passed by Government on 22 July 2020, this allows building sites to apply to extend their working hours to enable construction work to be undertaken safely in line with the new Covid-19 Secure guidelines.

 The current standard hours of working imposed by East Cambridgeshire District Council imposed as a condition on development sites are:

 Monday to Friday 7:30am to 6:00pm, Saturday 7:30am to 1:00pm, and not on Sundays, Public Holidays or Bank Holidays.

 The Government has produced a document with questions and answers relating to this.